Cognitive dissonance: COVID-19

+Personal responsibility

+A study conducted by Cooper and Worchel (1970) examined personal responsibility regarding cognitive dissonance.
+The goal was to investigate responsibility concerning foreseen consequences and how this might cause dissonance; 124 female participants were asked to complete problem-solving tasks while working with a partner.
+They had the option to either choose a partner with negative traits, or they were assigned one.
+A portion of the participants was aware of the negative traits their partner possessed; however, the remaining participants were unaware.
+Cooper hypothesized that if the participants knew about their negative partner beforehand, they would have cognitive dissonance; however, he also believed that the participants would be inclined to attempt to like their partners in an attempt to reduce this dissonance.
+The study shows that personal choice has the power to predict attitude changes.

 Politics

-Cognitive dissonance theory might suggest that since votes are an expression of preference or beliefs, even the act of voting might cause someone to defend the actions of the candidate for whom they voted, and if the decision was close then the effects of cognitive dissonance should be greater.
+Cognitive dissonance theory might suggest that since votes are an expression of preference or beliefs, even the act of voting might cause someone to defend the actions of the candidate for whom they voted.

 This effect was studied over the 6 presidential elections of the United States between 1972 and 1996, and it was found that the opinion differential between the candidates changed more before and after the election than the opinion differential of non-voters.
 In addition, elections where the voter had a favorable attitude toward both candidates, making the choice more difficult, had the opinion differential of the candidates change more dramatically than those who only had a favorable opinion of one candidate.
-What wasn't studied were the cognitive dissonance effects in cases where the person had unfavorable attitudes toward both candidates.
+What was not studied were the cognitive dissonance effects in cases where the person had unfavorable attitudes toward both candidates.
 The 2016 U.S. election held historically high unfavorable ratings for both candidates.

-After the 2020 election, which Joe Biden won, supporters of former President Donald Trump questioned the results, citing voter fraud.
-This continued even after such claims were dismissed by numerous state and federal judges, election officials, governors, and government agencies as false.
-This was described as an example of Trump supporters suffering cognitive dissonance.
+After the 2020 United States presidential election, which was won by Joe Biden, supporters of former President Donald Trump, who had lost the election to Biden, questioned the outcome of the election, citing voter fraud.
+This continued after such claims were dismissed as false by numerous judges, election officials, U.S. state governors, and federal government agencies.
+This was described as an example of Trump supporters experiencing cognitive dissonance.